Reasons to visit Madrid

 But there is a lot of interesting things, until 1993, the collection of Baron Thyssen was the largest private collection in the world, although, in my opinion, if you are not a fan of painting and you have limited time, then the Thyssen-Bornemisza museum can be left for the next visit.

-There are many wonderful things to do in Madrid, it is very happy with the guests and the way to surprise even those who have stayed in it many times.
+There are many wonderful things to do in Madrid, even those who have stayed in this country many times get surprised every time.
 And, believe me, you will not be an exception!
+Start your Spain visa application today and make the long waited vacation real!

 Marina's idols as a child were Tour Heyerdahl, Jacques Yves Cousteau, Francis Drake and Hodja Nasreddin.
 To see with her own eyes all those places that she read about in books - that's a dream that was worth realizing.
-Over the past 15 years, Marina has travelled to 52 countries, caught fish in the headwaters of the Nile in Central Africa, met the dawn in the Himalayas, learned to ride on blackboards in Bali and dived into the senates in the Yucatan.
+Over the past 15 years, Marina has travelled to 52 countries, caught fish in the headwaters of the Nile in Central Africa, met the dawn in the Himalayas, and dived into the cenotes in the Yucatan.
 She is passionate about energy practices of different peoples, yoga and water sports and in her spare time is very fond of boating around the Balearic Islands with old friends, where she lived for 2 years before moving to the Netherlands.
 Marina is involved in modern cinematography at a university in Amsterdam and is sure that every trip opens a new door to opportunities, and sometimes more than one.